History of ITV: Broadcasting Act 1990

 Margaret Thatcher's Conservative government spent much of the 1980s privatising and deregulating British industry, and commercial broadcasting was no exception.
 The Broadcasting Act 1990 paved the way for the deregulation of the British commercial broadcasting industry, which was to have many consequences for the ITV system.

 As a result of this act, the Independent Broadcasting Authority was abolished, and replaced by two new 'light-touch' regulators: the Independent Television Commission (ITC) and the Radio Authority.
 The small Cable Authority was also abolished, its powers transferred to the ITC.
 The act also changed the system of licence allocation for the franchises now legally known as Channel 3: the previous system where applicants needed to show good programming ideas and fine financial controls was replaced by highest-bidder auctions to determine the winner of each ITV regional franchise.
 This element of the ITV franchising process was very controversial; the press and the existing ITV companies lobbied to have it changed and the ITC agreed to introduce a 'quality threshold' to prevent high bidders with poor programme plans from joining the system.
 Another safeguard was the 'business plan' which determined if a bidder could maintain the payments due and still retain money for programme making.

 Other changes were also made as part of the act: ITN, the news provider for ITV, was no longer to be exclusively owned by ITV companies.
 Additionally, Channel 4, which had previously been an independent subsidiary of the IBA, was now to become a government-owned corporation, patterned after the BBC.
 It would also begin to sell its own advertising – a function previously provided by each ITV company as a return for subsidising the channel.

-One further change in the Broadcasting Act 1990 related to the way the ITV networking system was run.
-Since the 1960s, the Independent Television Companies Association's Programme Controllers' Committee, representing the 'Big Five' network companies (Thames, LWT, Central, Granada and Yorkshire) had decided which programmes had aired in network programme time slots.
-This had the effect of excluding smaller ITV companies, as well as independent production companies.
-Following lobbying by independent producers and TVS, the act required that ITV's scheduling be performed by a nominated person independent of the regional companies, and that a 25% threshold of independent production be required.
+The Broadcasting Act 1990 also changed the scheduling system.
+Following lobbying by independent production companies and TVS, the act required that ITV's scheduling be performed by a nominated person independent of the regional companies, and that a 25% threshold of independent production be required.
 This led to the creation in 1992 of the ITV Network Centre, a central body in charge of the network schedule, with, for the first time, a single ITV Director of Programming.

 1991–2002

 1991 ITV franchise auctions

-Following the changes laid out in the Broadcasting Act 1990, a franchise round was announced by the ITC on 16 October 1991 for licences beginning 1 January 1993.
-A number of companies bid for the licences including: